''CLICK To CLOSE this Page.

 PATPONGII

 S.T.V.
 Beer Bar has been around for ages, but until now they haven't had any proper neon.
-(They also have a small sign inside - harkening back to a former age - which identifies them as the Memphis Queen.)
+(They also have a small sign - harkening back to a former age - which identifies them as the Memphis Queen.)
 Keep on keeping on....

 PATPONGII